terrayuku/fundafrika/README.md

 ## Development

-Please make sure you have nodejs intalled in your machine
+Please make sure you have nodejs and git intalled in your machine

 Clone the project using `git clone https://github.com/{your-git-username}/fundafrika.git`